 The key with an irregular heartbeat is not to panic.
-Chances are she’s doing enough panicking for both of you.
+Chances are they are doing enough panicking for both of you.
 Instead, take a breath and put these bits of advice to use.

-In terms of self-care, we’ve recommended that she avoids caffeine, and eats foods packed with calcium, magnesium and potassium.
-Keeping well-hydrated helps too.
+In terms of self-care, we’ve recommended that they avoid caffeine, and eat foods packed with calcium, magnesium and potassium.
+Keeping hydrated helps too.

-Don’t assume you know what she feels like – having a wonky heartbeat can be incredibly scary.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Don’t assume you know what they feel like – having a wonky heartbeat can be incredibly scary.
+Gently ask them to explain the effect it is having on them physically and emotionally.

 ENCOURAGE HER TO SPEAK TO A DOCTOR

-If her heart palpitations have been going on a while or seem to be getting worse, gently encourage her to speak to a GP.
+If their heart palpitations have been going on a while or seem to be getting worse, gently encourage them to speak to a GP.

-You could even offer to go to the appointment with her to show your support.
+You could even offer to go to the appointment with them to show your support.